 You are about to leave jnjmedicaldevices.com.
 By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 SAGES/EAES COVID-19 Announcement

 SAGES, in conjunction with EAES, recently came out with several surgical response recommendations to the COVID-19 pandemic.4 Ethicon supports this position and recommends that a smoke evacuator is used in laparoscopic and open cases, in addition to the strict use of appropriate PPE.

 Over a Century of Meaningful Innovation

-At Ethicon, weʼre focused on improving health outcomes for patients and helping solve the greatest health challenges… with only meaningful innovation.
-The kind that led to the creation of the first sutures, that helped revolutionize surgery with minimally invasive procedures, and that elevates standards of care around the world.
+At Ethicon, we’re focused on improving health outcomes for patients and helping solve the greatest health challenges… with only meaningful innovation.
+The kind that led to the creation of the first sutures*, helped revolutionize surgery with minimally invasive procedures and elevate the standards of care around the world.

 1887 — Sterile Sutures

 Johnson & Johnson’s mass production of sterile sutures and other products ushered in the widespread practice of modern antiseptic surgery that dramatically raised survival rates.